cspablocortez/tap-essays/_site/README.md

 To do this, first we will move the content within the `<script>` over to the `tapped.html`.
 We will also have to update our CSS to produce a readable document.

+## Step 4

+(17:34) We refactor our code to include an `assets` directory to hold CSS and JavaScript files.
+We’ve moved the script from `tapped.html` to its own file.